 An unlimited number of Units and an unlimited number of Special Voting Units may be issued pursuant to the Fund Declaration of Trust.
+There are presently 16,571,453 Units outstanding.
+There are presently no Special Voting Units outstanding.
 Each Unit is transferable and represents an equal undivided beneficial interest in any distributions from the Fund, whether of earnings, net realized capital gains (other than net realized capital gains distributed to redeeming Unitholders) or other amounts, and in the net assets of the Fund in the event of termination or winding-up of the Fund.
 All Units are of the same class with equal rights and privileges.
-The Units issued pursuant to the Offering are not subject to future calls or assessments, and entitle the holders thereof to one vote for each whole Unit held at all meetings of Voting Unitholders.
+The Units are not subject to future calls or assessments, and entitle the holders thereof to one vote for each whole Unit held at all meetings of Voting Unitholders.
 Except as set out under "Redemption at the Option of Unitholders" below, the Units have no conversion, retraction, redemption or pre-emptive rights.